 What is lymphoma?

-It is typically initially diagnosed using small needle samples (aspirates) collected from enlarged lymph nodes.
+Lymphoma is typically diagnosed using aspirates collected from enlarged lymph nodes.
 In some cases, diagnosis may require sampling of bone marrow or other organs, tissue biopsy, or molecular testing (flow cytometry, PARR).
 Once a diagnosis is made, staging tests are recommended to assess the extent of disease.
-Complete staging includes blood and urine testing, non-invasive imaging (chest X-rays, abdominal ultrasound/sonogram), and additional aspirates.
+Complete staging includes blood and urine testing, non-invasive imaging (chest X-rays, abdominal ultrasound), and additional aspirates.
 This evaluation provides prognostic information, a baseline for monitoring, and information regarding organ function and involvement.
 Results may influence treatment recommendations or help anticipate potential complications.